 He choreographed the world premieres for It Shoulda Been You (George Street Playhouse) and Turn of the Century (Goodman Theatre, Starring Jeff Daniels, directed by Tommy Tune).

 Noah conceived, wrote, choreographed, and starred in the 2013 World Premiere of Noah Racey’s: PULSE (Asolo Repertory Theatre, directed by Jeff Calhoun).
 The original work won rave reviews and an extended run.

-As an educator, Noah has been invited to teach master classes and workshops for the University of Michigan, Boston Conservatory, New York University, Elon University, and Seattle’s 5th Avenue Theatre Conservatory.
+As an educator, Noah has been invited to teach master classes and give lectures and workshops for Yale University, the University of Michigan, Boston Conservatory, New York University, Elon University, and Seattle’s 5th Avenue Theatre Conservatory.

 Noah is also the Founding Artistic Director of the New York Song & Dance Company.
-In addition to performances in many New York venues including The Allen Room at Jazz in Lincoln Center, Town Hall, and Carnegie Hall, NYSDC has toured overseas in collaboration with the U.S. Embassy, conducted workshops with local artists and dance studios in such cities as Amman, Jordan, and Jerusalem.
+In addition to performances in many New York venues including Carnegie Hall, The Allen Room at Lincoln Center, and Town Hall .
+NYSDC has toured overseas in collaboration with the U.S. Embassy, conducted workshops with local artists and dance studios in such cities as Amman, Jordan, and Jerusalem.

 Noah is a Boston Conservatory graduate and a proud product of—and strong proponent for—arts funding in public schools.